 David Tian: So, if you’re under your standard, your friend should tell you.
 “Look, you’re not living up to your potential.
 You’re underselling yourself.”
 And he should challenge you.
 And sometimes, if you don’t step up, in a way he should walk away so you feel like, “Shit.
 I lost that.
-I better set back.”
+I better step back.”

 Christian Hudson: I completely agree.
 And you know, I’ve had to do this to friends in my life, people who I’ve worked with in this business even.
 And it’s painful as fuck.
 I’ve had to do it to women, and I’ve had women do it to me.
 My girlfriend in college, you remember her, Erika… She’s the love of my life at the time.
-I wrote her a long letter and she still dumped me and he said, “You are not the man I need you to be.”
-And she was absolutely right, and I looked back on her breakup.
+I wrote her a long letter and she still dumped me and she said, “You are not the man I need you to be.”
+And she was absolutely right, and I looked back on our breakup.
 It’s such a fucking gift from her to me, because it forced me into New York, into new relationships and all of these things that I wouldn’t have achieved otherwise.